-Parameter Options Description Soft Debug Tap DISABLE, ENABLE Choose whether you want to include a soft debug TAP for debugging.
-DISABLE: Default.
+Parameter Options Description Soft Debug Tap On, off Choose whether you want to include a soft debug TAP for debugging.
+Off: Default.
 The SoC uses the JTAG User TAP interface block to communicate with the OpenOCD debugger.
-ENABLE: The SoC has a soft JTAG interface to communicate with the OpenOCD debugger.
+On: The SoC has a soft JTAG interface to communicate with the OpenOCD debugger.
 You need to use this setting if you want to use the soft JTAG interface instead of the JTAG User TAP.
-Target OpenOCD Trion T120 BGA324 Development Board Trion T120 BGA576 Development Board Chose which board you want to target with OpenOCD.
-Trion T20 BGA256 Development Board Choose Custom to target your own board.
-Xyloni Titanium Ti60 F225 Development Kit Custom Custom Target OpenOCD - Enter the name of your board.
-OpenOCD Debug Mode Turn on by default Turn off by default Choose whether you want software applications to run in debug mode by default or not.
-See Debug with the OpenOCD Debugger on page 27 for more details.
+FPGA Tap Port 1, 2, 3, 4 Choose which Tap port you want to target with the OpenOCD debugger.
+This option is only applicable when you are using the JTAG User Tap interface block to communicate with the OpenOCD debugger.
+Target Board Trion T120 BGA324 Development Board Trion T120 BGA576 Development Board Chose which board you want to target with OpenOCD.
+Trion T20 BGA256 Development Board Xyloni Choose Custom to target your own board.
+Titanium Ti60 F225 Development Board Titanium Ti180 M484 Develipment Board Custom Custom Target Board - Enter the name of your board.
+Application Region Size 124KB, 252KB, 508KB, 1MB, 2MB, 4MB, 8MB, 16MB, 32MB, 64MB, 128MB, 256MB Modify the linker script to outline the region for the user application.
+This option is only applicable for SoCs with external memory.
+For SoCs with internal memory, the region size is determined by the on-chip RAM size.
+Application Stack Size 1KB, 2KB, 4KB, 8KB, 16KB, 32KB, 64KB, 128KB, 256KB, 512KB, 1MB, 2MB, 4MB, 8MB, 16MB, 32MB, 64MB, 128MB Modify the linker script to specify the application stack size.
+This option is only applicable for SoCs with external memory.
+For SoCs with internal memory, the region size is automatically set to 1/8 of the on-chip RAM size OpenOCD Debug Mode Turn on by default Turn off by default Choose whether you want software applications to run in debug mode by default or not.
+See Debug with the OpenOCD Debugger on page 28 for more details.